dwhite25/MSG-CcGAN/README.md

 This project explored whether a neural-network surrogate could ultimately help bridge this gap:

-1. generate a large database of inexpensive waveform approximants;
+1. generate a large database of inexpensive waveform approximants
-2. train a generative model to learn the waveform manifold across continuous binary-neutron-star parameters; and
+2. train a generative model to learn the waveform manifold across continuous binary-neutron-star parameters
-3. ultimately use transfer learning with a much smaller set of accurate NR simulations.
+3. ultimately use transfer learning with a much smaller set of accurate NR simulations

-The long-term objective was therefore not simply waveform generation, but **fast interpolation through a sparsely sampled physical simulation space**.
+The long-term objective was therefore **fast interpolation through a sparsely sampled physical simulation space**.

 ---